marinezh/sanasauna/README.md

 ## About the project

-Team project created in December 2022 with [@preetiag18](https://github.com/preetiag18) and [@marinezh](https://github.com/marinezh) as a part of Full Stack Web Development course at Business College Helsinki.
+Team project created with [@preetiag18](https://github.com/preetiag18) and [@marinezh](https://github.com/marinezh) as a part of Full Stack Web Development course at Business College Helsinki.

 ### Technologies used

-- Node.js
+- Node.js, Express
-- Express
+- React, Redux
-- React
+- Firebase
-- Axios
+- AWS, Docker

 ## How to run